Meet Our Staff

 Her personal interest in preparing and enjoying fresh, wholesome food, and a commitment to her community make supporting the Revive & Thrive Project as a board member and Treasurer a natural choice for Anette.

-Cindy Hogan: Board Member
+Cindy Hogan: Secretary

 Cindy Hogan has a strong passion for helping others.
 She has over 20 years’ experience developing products and brands to help make people’s lives better, more enjoyable, safer and healthier while working at 3M and Kimberly-Clark.
 Currently at Meijer, Cindy leads the Meijer Grocery Store Brands, including the Health & Wellness brand, True Goodness.
 She also serves the community as a Science Olympiad volunteer and District Commissioner for Grand River Pony Club, a non-profit organization that educates youth about the safety, health and care of equines.